microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

   except in helpful messages to the user.
   - (i.e., `message(FATAL_ERROR "blah was passed extra arguments: ${ARGN}")`)
 - We always use functions, not macros or top level code.
+  - Exception: "script-local helper macros".
+It is sometimes helpful to define a small macro.
+    This should be done sparingly, and functions should be preferred.
   - Exception: `vcpkg.cmake`'s `find_package`.
 - Scripts in the scripts tree should not be expected to need observable changes as part of normal operation.